Criminal Law

 - Not leaving residence (house arrest),

-- Traffic monitoring device (electronic shackle) — for specific situations.
+- An electronic monitoring device (ankle tag) — in specific situations.

-Since judicial control is less restrictive than detention, defence often requests application of this measure.
+Since judicial control is significantly less restrictive than detention, the defence typically requests its application as the primary alternative.

-- Objection is reviewed by competent higher court,
+- The objection is reviewed by the competent higher court,

 - Absence of strong criminal suspicion,

-Detention is limited to specific period.
+Detention is limited to a specific maximum period.
 This period:

-- Is set separately for investigation and prosecution phases,
+- Is set separately for the investigation and prosecution phases,

 1. Release Request

-The suspect, counsel, or relative can request release at any time.
-The judge reviewing the request evaluates:
+The suspect, their counsel, or a relative can request release at any time.
+The reviewing judge evaluates:

-- Whether the measure nature of detention is preserved.
+- Whether the precautionary nature of the detention continues to be justified.

 2. Transition to Judicial Control

-If conditions for detention are no longer met, court may lift detention and transition to judicial control.
+If the conditions justifying detention are no longer met, the court may lift detention and impose judicial control in its place.

 3. Decision Not to Prosecute (KYOK)

-If prosecutor's office closes file with KYOK at end of investigation, detainee is released immediately.
+If the prosecutor closes the file with a KYOK (non-prosecution decision) at the end of the investigation, the detainee is released immediately.

-If acquittal or HAGB decision is rendered at end of trial, detention ends.
+If an acquittal or a HAGB (deferral of the announcement of judgment) decision is rendered at the end of the trial, the detention ends.

-- Don't give statement without lawyer — particularly the first statement is most critical phase.
+- Do not give a statement without a lawyer — the first statement in particular is the most critical stage.

-- Request consular notification — home country support is strong.
+- Request consular notification — home country consular support can be very valuable.

-- Document your ties to Turkey — for defence against flight-risk claim.
+- Document your ties to Turkey — to counter the flight-risk argument.

-- Your family can come to Turkey — for high morale and close follow-up of legal process.
+- Your family can come to Turkey — for morale and to maintain close contact with the legal process.

-- Request judicial control — particularly at first instance court phase.
+- Request judicial control — especially at the initial court hearing.

 Legal Support

-For foreign clients in Antalya taken into custody or detained, MONA HUKUK provides full representation from statement phase to release, from legal remedies to final judgment.
-With consular coordination, family support hotline, and English-language communication included, comprehensive support — professionally managing the crisis that detention creates.
+For foreign clients in Antalya who are taken into custody or placed in detention, MONA HUKUK provides full representation from the statement phase through to release, from legal remedies to the final judgment.
+Our services include consular coordination, a family support line, and English-language communication — comprehensive, professionally managed support during the crisis that detention creates.

 Contact us at contact@monahukuk.com or call +90 (242) 606 14 32 to schedule a consultation in Antalya.